ryosvoid/maths-pyramid-game/README.md

 ## Installation

-No installation needed!
+No installation needed.
 Just open `index.html` in your browser.